 Crested Butte lies close to the heart of the Elk Mountain Range in the Colorado Rockies.
 Its location acts as a perfect hub for some of the best hiking in the country.
 Towering peaks, lush valleys, awe-inspiring vistas, cliff-side trails, and hillsides saturated with the bright colors of nature can all be experienced on these day hikes.
-Be sure to charge your camera for the ridiculous number of photo opportunities.
+Be sure to charge your phone or camera for the ridiculous number of photo opportunities.

 “In every walk with nature one receives far more than he seeks.” – John Muir

 Starting late in May and going through October, the hiking season is short, but oh-so-sweet.
 Wildflowers dominate the landscape in the summer; Crested Butte is known as the wildflower capital of Colorado.
 Golden aspens shine in late September and October.
 The Gunnison National Forest, which includes five Wilderness areas, ensures pristine conditions and memorable experiences.
 And don’t forget your dog, they’re permitted on nearly every trail!
-If you’re curious about trail conditions, check out our Trail Conditions Report.

 This guide was created to help you choose the best Crested Butte hikes based on a number of categories.
 Filter the guide by clicking on one of the criteria in each category above the trail images (Difficulty, Features, Time).
 All trail guides are also mobile friendly, so feel free to take some screenshots or print out the directions (there isn’t much cell service on most trails).
 Time to choose your adventure: